A Bit of History & More Practice

 We use a company called Reclaim Hosting, with which we have a contract with so you will enter a coupon code and start your account for free.

-*The coupon code will be e-emailed to everyone on the morning that your class meets the week after Spring Break.
+*The coupon code will be e-emailed to everyone on the morning that your class meets (or I can give it to you in class)

 We chose this hosting company because they have a lot of experience working with students just like you, that are likely getting their first domain name and web hosting account.
 You will be creating an account just like you would with any online vendor with which you want to purchase something.
 So it’s not a ‘CUNY’ account, we’re just giving you the coupon code to pay for the year’s service.
 The service will last for 1 year.